 As we previously touched on, the best way to ensure you use a pronoun correctly is to ask the person.
 The question itself needs to be handled properly, as improper phrasing can carry the wrong implications.

 When asking someone what pronoun they use, use direct language like “What pronoun do you use?”
 Avoid asking which pronoun they “prefer,” as this implies it’s optional.
 One might prefer coffee but settle for tea.
 A pronoun is a core part of someone’s identity and how they want to be known.

 You might fear an awkward conversation when asking someone about their pronoun use, but even a small amount of awkward tension is better than unintentionally devaluing someone’s identity.
 If you’re unsure about someone’s pronoun, the “they/their/them” pronoun is suitable for both singular and plural use.

-4 Strategies for Pronoun Usage in the Workplace
+4 Strategies for Pronoun Training and Usage in the Workplace

 The workplace is a great place to reinforce pronouns, but it’s also easy for them to fall by the wayside.
 There are several strategies you can put in place to create a workplace that creates a sense of belonging for all.